kiruthikaa-sri/advancedpersonalitytest.github.io/README.md

 ## Getting started

 No build step, no installation.
-Just open the file in a browser:
+Just open terminal in your system and paste these codes:

 ```bash
 git clone https://github.com/kiruthikaa-sri/advancedpersonalitytest.github.io.git